galaxyproject/admin-training/sessions/19-storage/storage.md

 class: normal
 # Mechanics

-* When files are produced they are stored in the filesystem defined by `file_path` config in `galaxy.ini`.
+* When files are produced they are stored in the filesystem defined by `file_path` config in `galaxy.yml`.
   * Defaults to `database/files`.

 --